 The Department of Communication Studies is excited to offer a new PhD minor in Health Communication!
 Health communication is a rapidly growing field that contributes to the knowledge of and improvement in delivery of healthcare.

-Important work focuses on areas such as patient advocacy, empowerment, and activation, patient-provider communication, shared decision-making, patient-caregiver communication, successful transfers of care among clinicians, communicative approaches to reducing healthcare disparities; and addressing clinician burnout.
+You will study areas such as patient advocacy, empowerment, and activation, patient-provider communication, shared decision-making, patient-caregiver communication, successful transfers of care among clinicians, communicative approaches to reducing healthcare disparities; and addressing clinician burnout.

-The work of health communication scholarship adds unique and important dimensions to the study of healthcare and its delivery in a variety of fields, including public health, nursing, psychology, biomedical informatics, rehabilitation science, and other disciplines.
+Health communication scholarship adds unique and important dimensions to the study of healthcare and its delivery in a variety of fields, including public health, nursing, psychology, biomedical informatics, rehabilitation science, and other disciplines.

 The PhD Minor in Health Communication consists of 12 hours of courses.